jessica-leite/MyWallet/README.md

 # MyWallet

-MyWallet is a financial management project done with an educational objective for my .NET learning.
+MyWallet is a financial management project that is being developed with an educational objective for my .NET learning.

 Using: